codetaylor/artisan-worktables-1.16/docs/index.md

 # Welcome to Artisan Worktables

 Artisan Worktables provides themed worktables designed for modpack makers.
-It is intended to be used with CraftTweaker and supports JEI and GameStages integration.
+It is intended to be used with CraftTweaker.

 ## Features